Quantum criticality in the nonunitary dynamics of $(2+1)$-dimensional free fermions: Absence of a Fermi surface in the dynamic steady state

-as an indicator of the absence/presence of a fermi surface.
-As shown in Fig.~\ref{fig:MixEvo_nk}, the occupation $n(k)$ steady state of mixed non-unitary random dynamics is totally disordered, and has values close to $0.5$ for all momentum $(k_x,k_y)$.
-This is a strong evidence that in our model a fermi surface is absent.
-Different for the randomness in mixed non-unitary dynamics, for pure imaginary dynamics, we observe a similar pattern as the ground state.
-This could be caused by the background dynamics.
-However, we notice that both two protocols have the same entanglement scaling.
-This indicates that the pattern is not important, and only the random imaginary onsite potential is responsible for the emergent criticality.
+as an indicator of the absence or presence of a Fermi surface.
+As shown in Fig.~\ref{fig:MixEvo_nk}, the occupation $n(k)$ in the steady state of mixed nonunitary random dynamics is totally disordered, and has values close to $0.5$ for all momentum $(k_x,k_y)$.
+This is a strong evidence that in our model a Fermi surface is absent.
+Different for the randomness in mixed nonunitary dynamics, for pure imaginary dynamics, we observe a similar pattern as the ground state (see Fig.~\ref{fig:PureImag_TBRand_nk}).
+This could be caused by the imaginary background dynamics, which flows to the ground state with a finite Fermi surface.
+However, we notice that both protocols have the same entanglement scaling.
+This indicates that the pattern of $n(k)$ is not important, and only the random imaginary onsite potential is responsible for the emergent nontrivial entanglement structure.

 \begin{widetext}